mirnakg/pset4/README.md

 2) open matlab code common_protein_heatmap.mat
 3) open common_protein_heatmap_MATLABdata.m
 4) Run matlab code, figure will be generated and can be saved through the matlab figure IDE.
-Note: In the following Matlab line variable names will vary based on what you name your folder, columns in excel sheet...etc., see matlab heatmap documentation for further help: heatmap(persisterbiofilmcommonS1, 'type','Protein', 'ColorVariable', 'fold_change', 'colormap', hot, 'GridVisible', 'off')
+Note: In the following Matlab line variable names will vary based on what you name your folder, columns in excel sheet...etc., see matlab heatmap documentation for further help https://www.mathworks.com/help/matlab/ref/heatmap.html: heatmap(persisterbiofilmcommonS1, 'type','Protein', 'ColorVariable', 'fold_change', 'colormap', hot, 'GridVisible', 'off')